Laser Spay and Neuter

 Over the years Dr. Gira has worked tirelessly to make sure that this procedure was not a "routine surgery", but rather reflected the uniqueness of each individual pet.
-His multi modal approach to improve your pet's comfort now includes the use of laser surgery, local blocks, IV fluids, pain medications and laser pain therapy.
+His multi-modal approach to improve your pet's comfort now includes the use of laser surgery, local blocks, IV fluids, pain medications and a therapy laser.

 How does a laser spay or neuter at Sabadilla Animal Clinic differ from traditional scalpel surgery?